Chapter II – Facebook’s Bot Experiment: Re-imagine Your Facebook Messenger.

 By creating an expansive ecosystem for businesses on its Messenger platform, Facebook has an interesting chance of changing the way we shop on mobile.

-It’ll be interesting to see how Facebook manages to make the bots feature exciting for the users and businesses.
-Will it (ro)Bot-ise the entire mobile shopping experience?
+It’ll be interesting to see how Facebook manages to make the bots feature exciting for users and businesses.
+Will, it (ro)Bot-ise the entire mobile shopping experience?
 Let’s wait and watch.

-Connect with the relevant audience & optimise your business prospects.
+Connect with the relevant audience & optimize your business prospects.
 Drop me a line at email@example.com to explore strategic marketing solutions for your brand using Affle’s MAAS platform.